-Hodges was so beloved a player for the Dodgers that fans pretty much just did that.
+Hodges was so beloved a player for the Dodgers that fans likely did just that.
 Clem Labine, Hodges’ Brooklyn teammate, said, “Not getting booed at Ebbets Field was an amazing thing.
 Those fans knew their baseball, and Gil was the only player I can remember whom the fans never, I mean never, booed.”

 A minor boo to my friend, Dan Shepherd, who “gave” me Gil Hodges in a recent Facebook flurry to break up incessant political posts with portraits of baseball players.
 The problem being that it isn’t enough to merely praise Hodges as a slugging and fielding star for the great Brooklyn Dodgers teams of the late 1940’s and mid-1950’s.
 Or to remind people that he was at the managerial helm in 1969 when the New York Mets first became amazing—in a good way—and won it all.